craigmckeachie/a16_setup/readme.md

       - It also contains the same editing features as WebStorm, and it has a similar free 30-day trial, so that is another possible option for class.
       - However, please note that the free IntelliJ IDEA Community Edition does NOT have the same level of support for JavaScript, TypeScript, and Angular, so anyone who plans to use IntelliJ in this class should have the Ultimate edition.

-4. Node.js installed, **Version 16.14.x or 18.10.x (or later version)**
+4. Node.js installed, **Version 16.14.x or 18.10.x (or a later version 18 such as 18.16.1 LTS)**

-    - Any Node version 16.14.0 or later is fine for this class, but Long-Term Support (LTS) versions are preferred, so we recommend using a 16.14.0 or later LTS version.
+    - Angular version 16 is used in the course and does not support Node versions earlier than `16.14.0` or after `18.x.x`.
+More specifically,  `20.x.x` Node.js versions are not supported.
+    - For more information see the [Angular CLI, Angular, Node.js, TypeScript, and RxJS compatibility matrix](https://angular.io/guide/versions).
     <!-- - Please visit https://nodejs.org/ , and click the “18.16.1 LTS” (or similar) button below the “Download for [your operating system]” heading to download the installer file. -->
-      - Please install the appropriate version of npm version 16 for your OS provided here:
+      - Please install the appropriate version of npm version 18 for your OS provided here:

          - https://nodejs.org/download/release/v18.18.2/
          - The x64 .msi works best for Windows or .pkg for MacOS

       - Run the installer, accepting all default settings.

-        > Angular version 16 does not support Node versions earlier than `16.14.0` or after `18.x.x` ...  `20.x.x` which has been released does not support Angular 16).
-For more information see the [Angular CLI, Angular, Node.js, TypeScript, and RxJS compatibility matrix](https://angular.io/guide/versions).

     - After installation, please confirm that the Path environment variable on your computer has been modified to include the path for node and npm:
     - In a Mac Terminal prompt or a Windows command prompt (in Windows 10, click the Start button and type `cmd`), run the commands: